aarjmand/exchangerates/docs/user_guide.md

 #### Updating Configuration or Getting New Sets of Data

 If you have updated the ```config.ini``` file (e.g. to change your base currency from AUD to USD), you will need to rerun the code block below to load the config into memory.
-This is also true, if you just want to obtain a new set of data from the api.
+This is also true, if you just want to obtain a new set of data from the API.

-The api will serve new sets of exchange rates data every 10 minutee.
+The API will serve new sets of exchange rates data every 10 minutee.

 ![Image](./img/pipeline-run.png)